1Department of Plastic, Reconstructive & Hand Surgery, Center of Orthopaedic & Plastic Surgery, Hue Central Hospital, Hue City 47000, Vietnam.

-Aim: Mesenchymal stem cells are an excellent potential source of cells for bone tissue engineering due to their excellent renewal ability and osteogenic differentiation capabilities.
+Aim: Mesenchymal stem cells(MSCs) are an excellent potential source of cells for bone tissue engineering due to their excellent renewal ability and osteogenic differentiation capabilities.
 This study was designed to evaluate the bone formation properties of a demineralized cancellous bone scaffold seeded with mesenchymal stem cells, with or without periosteum, in a critical size bone defect model in rabbits.

-Methods: Rabbit culture-expanded bone marrow mesenchymal stem cells were seeded onto a human demineralized cancellous bone (HDCB) scaffold.
+Methods: Rabbit culture-expanded bone marrow (BM)-MSCs were seeded onto a human demineralized cancellous bone (HDCB) scaffold.
 Bone defects measuring 15 mm in length were created in each radius.
-A total of 56 bone defects in 28 rabbits were randomly assigned to one of four groups for scaffold implantation: group 1: HDCB graft only; group 2: periosteum-wrapped HDCB graft; group 3: HDCB graft seeded with Bone marrow mesenchymal stem cells (BM-MSCs); and group 4: periosteum-wrapped HDCB graft seeded with BM-MSCs.
+A total of 56 bone defects in 28 rabbits were randomly assigned to one of the four groups for scaffold implantation: Group 1: HDCB graft only; Group 2: periosteum-wrapped HDCB graft; Group 3: HDCB graft seeded with BM-MSCs; and Group 4: periosteum-wrapped HDCB graft seeded with BM-MSCs.
 All rabbits were sacrificed 12 weeks after surgery for gross observation, radiological assessment, histological analyses, and biomechanical measurements.

-Results: New bone formation and bone healing were successfully achieved, both radiologically and histologically, on demineralized cancellous bone graft seeded with BM-MSCs.
+Results: New bone(NB) formation and bone healing were successfully achieved, both radiologically and histologically, on demineralized cancellous bone graft seeded with BM-MSCs.
 Results were improved when BM-MSCs were associated with periosteum.

-Conclusion: This study demonstrates that repair of bone defects in a rabbit model can be achieved through bone grafting using bone marrow mesenchymal stem cells implanted on a demineralized cancellous bone scaffold.
-The formation of new bone was optimized when combined with the preservation of periosteum at the site of injury.
+Conclusion: This study demonstrates that repair of bone defects in a rabbit model can be achieved through bone grafting using BM-MSCs implanted on a demineralized cancellous bone scaffold.
+The formation of NB was optimized when combined with the preservation of periosteum at the site of injury.

 Despite numerous advances in orthopaedic and plastic surgery, the repair of bone defects remains challenging.
 The most desirable material for bone repair is autologous bone graft, due to its excellent osteoconduction, osteoinduction, and osteogenesis properties.[1,2] However, its limitations include additional surgical exposure required for graft harvest, limited bone supply, and associated donor site morbidities.[3,4] Vascularized bone grafts from various locations including the fibula, scapula, and iliac crest may be indicated to stimulate bone formation and promote healing.
 However, harvest requires a complex microsurgery procedure, with the additional risk of including graft necrosis due to vessel thrombosis.[5,6] Allografts may be a reasonable alternative, as small cancellous allografts can remodel completely.
-Larger grafts may incorporate by limited intramembranous bone formation.
+Larger grafts may be incorporated by limited intramembranous bone formation.
 However, allograft may increase the risk of infectious disease transmission.

 Recent progress in the fields of biotechnology and tissue engineering has offered new options for repair of traumatic and non-traumatic bone defects.
 Mesenchymal stem cells (MSCs), which are multipotent adult stem cells of mesodermal origin, have been shown to play a critical role in tissue engineering.
-MSCs are an excellent potential source of cells for bone tissue engineering due to their excellent renewal ability and osteogenic differentiation capabilities.[7,8] In addition to the bone marrow, MSCs are also derived from the periosteum.
-It is well known that the development and regeneration of bone depend on the presence of periosteum and bone marrow.
+MSCs are an excellent potential source of cells for bone tissue engineering due to their excellent renewal ability and osteogenic differentiation capabilities.[7,8] In addition to the bone marrow(BM), MSCs are also derived from the periosteum.
+It is well known that the development and regeneration of bone depend on the presence of periosteum and BM.
 When transferred to the site of bone damage, MSCs multiply and differentiate into osteoblastic cells, contributing to the production of bone tissues that form a callus at the bone defect site.
 Alternatively, bone tissue engineering can be achieved via intramembranous ossification.

 The use of MSCs with an appropriate scaffold has been demonstrated to be promising in guiding bone tissue neoformation after implantation in the host.
 Cell repopulation can be achieved either by direct cell loading or indirect cell induction with osteogenic factors.[12,13] Combining MSCs with appropriate scaffolds has been shown to improve the overall osteoconductivity of the scaffold.
-The search for an ideal scaffold has led to the development of reconstructive options to engineer new bone tissue.
+The search for an ideal scaffold has led to the development of reconstructive options to engineer new bone(NB) tissue.
 The ideal scaffold should be biocompatible, non-infectious, resorbable, osteoconductive, and osteoinductive.
 Demineralized bone matrix (DBM), which is derived from either allogenic or xenogenic bone, is available commercially for clinical application and satisfies some of these requirements.
 DBM has been used for several decades in humans for the treatment of nonunion and bone defects following injury or tumor resection.
 The process of demineralization using hydrochloric acid destroys potential bone forming agents, but also decreases antigenic stimulation and may expose the bone morphogenic protein located within the bone matrix.[1,4] This study is designed to evaluate the bone formation properties of a demineralized cancellous bone scaffold seeded with allogenic MSCs, with or without periosteum, in a critical sized bone defect model in rabbits.

-Bone marrow mesenchymal stem cells (BM-MSCs) were isolated from rabbits and cultured as reported previously.[9,11,13,15] The bone marrow aspirates (5 mL) were obtained from the femurs of 5 rabbits who were 8 weeks old.
-The bone marrow aspirates were layered over a Ficoll gradient and centrifuged at 2,000 rpm for 20 min at room temperature.
+Bone marrow mesenchymal stem cells (BM-MSCs) were isolated from rabbits and cultured as reported previously.[9,11,13,15] The BM aspirates (5 mL) were obtained from the femurs of 5 rabbits who were 8 weeks old.
+The BM aspirates were layered over a Ficoll gradient and centrifuged at 2,000 rpm for 20 min at room temperature.
 Mononuclear cells at the interface were collected and cultured in Dulbecco’s Modified Eagle Medium-Low Glucose supplemented with 15% fetal bovine serum (FBS), 10 mM L-glutamine, 10 ng/mL Epidermal Growth Factor, 10 ng/mL β-Fibroblast Growth Factor and 1% antibiotic antimycotic solution (10,000 U/mL penicillin, 10 mg/mL streptomycin and 25 μg amphotericin B) (Sigma-Aldrich, USA).
 Cultures were maintained in a CO2 incubator (Shel Lab, USA) at 37℃ and 5% CO2.
-The medium was replaced after 3 days and cell layers were washed twice with phosphate buffered saline to remove non-adherent cells.
+The medium was replaced after 3 days and cell layers were washed twice with phosphate-buffered saline to remove non-adherent cells.
 The passage was carried out when cultures reached 90% confluence using 0.25% trypsin-Ethylenediaminetetraacetic acid (EDTA) (Sigma-Aldrich, USA).
 Cell confluence was normally achieved after 12-14 days.[14,16-18]